m-toman/langgraph/docs/docs/concepts/low_level.md

 ## Checkpointer state

- When interacting with the checkpointer state, you must specify a [thread identifier](#threads).Each checkpoint saved by the checkpointer has two properties:
+ When interacting with the checkpointer state, you must specify a [thread identifier](#threads).
+Each checkpoint saved by the checkpointer has two properties:

 - **values**: This is the value of the state at this point in time.
 - **next**: This is a tuple of the nodes to execute next in the graph.